About The Surfing Heritage Foundation

 Spencer Croul Co-Founder and Board Member

-Spencer Croul, Co-Founder and Board Member of Surfing Heritage Foundation, grew up surfing in Newport Beach, California in the early 1970's, bicycling to the beach with surfboard in tow.
+Spencer Croul, Co-Founder, Board Member of Surfing Heritage, grew up surfing in Newport Beach, California in the early 1970's, bicycling to the beach with surfboard in tow.
 A San Diego State University graduate in Recreation Administration Management, he earned his Associate of Arts degree at Orange Coast College after graduating from Newport Harbor High School in 1974.
 He worked 15 years in the private sector as a foam packaging designer and later in the family paint manufacturing business before finding and pursuing his passion as a Surf Culture Preservationist.
-Bringing foundation management experience to the Surfing Heritage Foundation, he also serves on the board of his family's Foundation.
-He has amassed his own private collection of historical surfing artifacts, and brings not only his collection to the Surfing Heritage Foundation but also his vast knowledge in surfing collectibles and surfing history.
+Bringing foundation management experience to the Surfing Heritage, he also serves on the board of his family's Foundation.
+He has amassed his own private collection of historical surfing artifacts, and brings not only his collection to the Surfing Heritage but also his vast knowledge in surfing collectibles and surfing history.
 Presently residing in Newport Beach, California, he is remarried, has two children and continues to surf whenever possible.

 Labels: ,